uapasha/slamdata-docs/docs/administration-guide.md

 | Microsoft Windows       | C:\Programs Files (x86)\slamdata-version\SlamData.vmoptions |
 | Linux (various vendors) | $HOME/slamdata-version/SlamData.vmoptions                   |

-There are four important options that must be passed to the JVM at startup.
+There are four important options that must be passed to the JVM at startup to enable SSL.
 These options point the JVM to a Java Trust Store and a Java Key Store.
 Adding certificates and keys to these files are not covered in this guide and it is assumed your security or network administrator has provided you with the appropriate information.

 | JVM Optiosn                      | Purpose                                               |
 |----------------------------------|-------------------------------------------------------|